 In addition, we each decided to spend a portion of our bonuses on individual choices.

 I chose to pay off one of our peer-to-peer loans through Lending Club.
 It had two years left before payoff, and the monthly payment was quite large.
 Freeing up that $450 payment and applying to another debt will provide the fuel to keep us going.
 Snowballing that amount into our remaining debt will allow us to pay the rest off quicker.

-And … that’s an entire week for me to dedicate to my blog, with minimal interruptions. 🙂
+At the very least … it was an entire week for me to dedicate to my blog, with minimal interruptions.

-Although our individual plans for this money windfall may vary, our overall strategy for paying off our debt is consistent.
+Although our individual plans for the money varied, our overall strategy for paying off our debt is fairly consistent.
 And as long as there is compromise, I believe any relationship can persevere.